 7. Astigmatism May be Hereditary

-According to Harvard Health Publishing, astigmatism is regarded to be inherited; there is a good probability that your children may also be astigmatic.
+According to Harvard Health Publishing, Astigmatism is regarded as inherited; there is a reasonable probability that your children may also be shortsighted.

 Several investigations of selected pedigrees and twins have documented that astigmatism is genetically transmitted.
 However, ongoing studies are still to further its inheritance characteristic of some genetic disorders.

-An eye doctor can only diagnose your astigmatism and treat your exact form of astigmatism.
-Your doctor can also determine whether you have astigmatism.
+An eye doctor can only diagnose your astigmatism and treat your exact form, and your doctor can also determine whether you have astigmatism.

-Before any symptoms appear, a routine eye exam is crucial to identify additional diseases, including cataracts, glaucoma, and age-related macular degeneration (AMD).
+Before any symptoms appear, a routine eye exam is crucial to identify other diseases, including cataracts, glaucoma, and age-related macular degeneration (AMD).